scipy/scipy/doc/source/tutorial/ndimage.rst

          [ 0.
 4.8125  6.1875]
          [ 0.
 8.2625  9.6375]]

-    {The mapping function can also be written in C and passed using a CObject.
-See :ref:`ndimage-ccallbacks` for more information.}
+    .. note:: The mapping function can also be written in C and passed using a :ctype:`PyCObject`.
+See :ref:`ndimage-ccallbacks` for more information.

-    The function :obj:`map_coordinates` applies an arbitrary coordinate transformation using the given array of coordinates.
+    The function :func:`map_coordinates` applies an arbitrary coordinate transformation using the given array of coordinates.
 The shape of the output is derived from that of the coordinate array by dropping the first axis.
 The parameter *coordinates* is used to find for each point in the output the corresponding coordinates in the input.
 The values of *coordinates* along the first axis are the coordinates in the input array at which the output value is found.
-    (See also the numarray *coordinates* function.)
+    (See also the numarray `coordinates` function.)
 Since the coordinates may be non- integer coordinates, the value of the input at these coordinates is determined by spline interpolation of the requested order.
 Here is an example that interpolates a 2D array at